chillibasket/arduino-classes/README.md

 1. Include the library, substituting in the correct file name: `#include "header_filename.hpp"`.
 1. Instantiate the objects: `ClassType newObjectName(variables)`.
 Make sure to follow the correct format of the constructor as defined in the relevant class code.

-Additional example sketches are included with the *Dynamics Controller* and *Generic Queue* classes to show in more detail how the classes can be used.
+Additional example sketches are included with the *Servo Trajectory Controller*, *Button Debounce* and *Generic Queue* classes to show in more detail how the classes can be used.